 Paris, 1942.
 Robert Klein cannot find any fault with the state of affairs in German-occupied France.
 He has a well-furnished flat, a mistress, and business is booming.
 Jews facing ...
 See full summary »

-The aristocratic Tony moves to London and hires the servant Hugo Barrett for all services at home.
-Barrett seems to be a loyal and competent employee, but Tony's girlfriend Susan does not like him and asks Tony to send him away.
-When Barrett brings his sister Vera to work and live in the house, Tony has a brief hidden affair with her.
-After traveling with Susan and spending a couple of days in a friend's house outside London, the couple unexpectedly returns and finds Barrett and Vera, who are actually lovers, in Tony's room.
+The aristocratic Tony (James Fox) moves to London and hires the servant Hugo Barrett (Sir Dirk Bogarde) for all services at home.
+Barrett seems to be a loyal and competent employee, but Tony's girlfriend Susan (Wendy Craig) does not like him, and asks Tony to send him away.
+When Barrett brings his sister Vera (Sarah Miles) to work and live in the house, Tony has a brief hidden affair with her.
+After travelling with Susan and spending a couple of days in a friend's house outside London, the couple unexpectedly returns and finds Barrett and Vera, who are actually lovers, in Tony's room.
 They are fired and Susan breaks with Tony.
 Later, Tony meets Barrett alone in a pub and hires him back, and Barrett imposes his real dark intentions in the house, turning the table and switching position with his master.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 33 of 40 people found this review helpful.